 The MPhil in Jewish Studies is a taught master’s course, designed to teach the methods, sources and languages required for more specialised research within Jewish Studies.

 In addition, you will be required to select four courses from a range of options and a dissertation of up to 30,000 words.
-The options of this course, which vary from year to year, must be selected from those on offer and are assessed either by two pre-submitted essays to be handed in at the end of the vacation following the term in which they were taught, or by three-hour examination.
+The options of this course, which vary from year to year, must be selected from those on offer.
+Most options are assessed by two pre-submitted essays to be handed in at the end of the vacation following the term in which they were taught, though for certain courses there is a three-hour examination at the end of the third term of the second year.
 The language studied will also be assessed in a three-hour examination at the end of Trinity term (summer term) of the final year of the course.
 Conferral of the degree requires that students pass all components of the course.

 The degree course is intensive and is based on small classes, seminars, tutorials and close faculty-student contact.